5 Key Pharmacy Technician Duties You Can Expect on the Job

 We’ve all seen them before, the smiling people in the pharmacy who help us when we pick up and pay for our prescriptions.
 In the past, you may have assumed they were pharmacists.
 But in actuality they are the pharmacy technicians, also referred to as pharm techs.

-If you’re at all curious about pharmacy technician duties and what you can expect on the job, than you’re in the right place.
+If you’re at all curious about pharmacy tech duties and what you can expect on the job, then you’re in the right place.
+What does a pharmacy tech do?
 Read on for a duty-by-duty explanation of the work you can look forward to as a pharmacy tech.

-Learn more about these five pharm tech duties to get a better understanding of the profession so you can decide if it’s the right career for you.
+Learn more about these five pharmacy tech duties to get a better understanding of the profession so you can decide whether it’s the right career for you.

 “Although there may be more e-prescriptions than in the past, it is still a vital part of the technician’s role to obtain and confirm the patient’s information when he or she brings in a written prescription,” Barthels says.
 This includes ensuring the correct spelling of the patient’s name, their address, phone number, date of birth, drug allergies and insurance information.

 When it comes to filling prescriptions, it’s more than just counting pills and labeling bottles.
-Barthels explains that it is a very detail-oriented process with more variety than you might expect.
+Barthels explains that this pharmacy tech duty is a very detail-oriented process with more variety than you might expect.

 “Most individuals think of prescription medications as pills or capsules, but there are medications that need to be prepared such as various creams, ointments and compounds,” Barthels says.